Freidoune Sahebjam

-Freidoune Sahebjam (Persian: فریدون صاحب جم) (1933–2008) was a French-Iranian journalist, war correspondent, and novelist who resided in Neuilly-sur-Seine in France.
+Freidoune Sahebjam (Persian: فریدون صاحب جم) (1933 – 26 March 2008) was a French-Iranian journalist, war correspondent, and novelist who resided in Neuilly-sur-Seine in France.

 He gained international recognition for his novel La Femme Lapidée, in 1990, about Soraya Manutchehri, which was translated four years later as The Stoning of Soraya M.: A True Story.
 The book became the basis for screenplay of the 2008 film The Stoning of Soraya M., in which the American actor James Caviezel portrays Sahebjam.

-Sahebjam was a journalist for the French TV channel LCI and for French newspapers such as Le Monde and Le Telegramme.
+Sahebjam was a journalist for the French TV channel LCI and for French newspapers such as Le Monde and Le Télégramme.

 Before his death, he had recently written a biography on his mother, an aristocrat of Qajar heritage, entitled Une Princesse Persane.
-He died on Wednesday 26 March 2008, at the age of 75.
+He died on Wednesday 26 March 2008, aged 75.
 The cause of death was not reported.